Case Digest

 London Borough Of Lambeth v Blackburn [2001] EWCA Civ 668

-The appellant had broken into an empty council owned flat, and subsequently occupied it.
-After twelve years the authority obtained a court order for possession.
-The court had held that the appellant had not had a sufficient animus possidendi since he had not at any time expected to live there for as more than a temporary expedient.
+The appellant had broken into an empty council-owned flat and subsequently occupied it.
+After twelve years, the authority obtained a court order for possession.
+The court held that the appellant did not have a sufficient animus possidendi since he had not expected to live there for more than a temporary expedient.
 He succeeded on appeal.
 The tenant had removed a padlock and provided his own Yale lock.
 Any inspection would have revealed an intention to assert ownership against the world.
 That he would have negotiated with the council if they had contacted him was not enough to defeat the claim.
-There was nothing in the appellants evidence to contradict the assertion of possession.
+There was nothing in the appellant’s evidence to contradict the assertion of possession.

 Markfield Investments Ltd v Evans [2000] EWCA Civ 281